thuyvytran/AboutMe/README.md

 ### Hi there 👋
 ### I go by Vy!
 ### I'm currently learning Javascript, Python, React.js, and Maven
+### Will be interning at Tufts University AABL (Assistive Agent Behavior and Learning Lab) as a research assitance

 <!--
 **thuyvytran/thuyvytran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.